Immaculato/movieDatabase/README.md

 * [Virtual Environment](http://python-guide-pt-br.readthedocs.io/en/latest/dev/virtualenvs/) - a tool to keep the dependencies required by different projects in separate places
 * [Bootstrap](http://getbootstrap.com/) -  HTML, CSS, and JS framework for developing responsive, mobile first projects on the web.
 * [MySQL](https://www.mysql.com/) - Open source database used to handle and store our data.
+* [HTML](https://en.wikipedia.org/wiki/HTML) - standard markup language for creating web pages and web applications.
+* [CSS](https://en.wikipedia.org/wiki/Cascading_Style_Sheets) - style sheet language used for describing the presentation of a document written in a markup language.